Implicit Bonded Discrete Element Method with Manifold Optimization: Implementation Details

-The Hessian matrix on a manifold may not be semi-positive definite (SPD), which poses a significant challenge as it may lead to an incorrect search direction.
-To guarantee that the search direction is a correct descent direction, we utilize a semi-positive definite projection on our Hessian matrix on the manifold.
-This approach is similar to other methods, such as the one used in \cite{li2020incremental}.
+The Hessian matrix on a manifold may not be semi-positive definite, which poses a significant challenge as it may lead to a wrong search direction.
+To guarantee that the search direction is a correct descent direction, a semi-positive definite projection onto the manifold is applied to our Hessian matrix.
+Similar regularization treatments are also found in other methods \cite{li2020incremental}.